 Another strategy that seems to work well is using kitty litter to soak up the liquid.

 Cover the area with kitty litter and grind it in wearing old shoes.

 Consider wearing a mask to avoid inhaling any kitty litter dust.

 Sweep up the kitty litter and rinse the area.

-Spray a generous amount of WD-40 over the stain.
+If this does not work, you may try spraying a generous amount of WD-40 over the stain.

 Blot up and make sure to rinse the liquid off of the area.

-Spray a generous amount of oven cleaner on your grease stain.
+If the WF-40 also does not work, you can try spraying a generous amount of oven cleaner on your grease stain.

 Let sit 5-10 minutes and use a high-pressure hose to rinse off.